davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.twitter/index.md

 #### Program Requirements

-Do not attempt this assignment without thorough understanding of the String methods seen above.
+Do not attempt this assignment without thorough understanding of the String methods in its API.
 Create a new project in BlueJ named `TweetProcessor`.
 This class allows users to input tweets, and it will generate some useful statistics given those tweets.
-It also maintains a list of the `N` most recently seen hashtags.
+It also maintains an ArrayList of the most recently seen hashtags.
 We'll refer to this list as the history.

 - Write a default constructor that initializes the fields.